DRIFT BAITING FOR

 which allows the spool of the reel to run freely if any tension is put on

-(of other feeding tigers) where it will swallow it head first.
-This means
+tigers) where it will swallow it head first.
+This means you should

-you should actually let the tiger run long enough to be able to take the
+actually let the tiger run long enough to be able to take the whole bait

-whole bait in.
+in.
 What is long enough?
-Well that is the golden question,
+Well that is the golden question, when the act

-when the act is happening each second feels like ten and every one of
+is happening each second feels like ten and every one of them feels too

-them feels too long, but you will realize that a short strike will miss
+long, but you will realize that a short strike will miss fish time and

-hook set.
-Remember that this fish could have taken a fair distance of
+set.
+Remember that this fish could have taken a fair distance of line off

-line off by now and the stretch and bow in the line has to be compensated
+by now and the stretch and bow in the line has to be compensated for or

-for or there will be no force to drive that 5/0 gamagatzu hook into the
+there will be no force to drive that 5/0 gamagatzu hook into the bone.

-bone.
-Drop the rod tip down, close over your bail or bait runner switch
+Drop the rod tip down, close over your bail or bait runner switch and

 single hooks are being used I still believe a very tight drag should be